-- What are the role of nations, regions, Europe? - regional focus narrower scientific question - · addressing trans-boundary issues at the adequate level - taking advantage of the European region policy - Can one jointly and strategically agree on the future national RI proposals? - Can one set a bit of top-down in the bottom-up practices.
+- What initiatives are needed to motivate the research community and the nations to harmonize at European level? - What are the role of nations, regions, Europe? - regional focus narrower scientific question - · addressing trans-boundary issues at the adequate level - taking advantage of the European region policy - Can one jointly and strategically agree on the future national RI proposals? - Can one set a bit of top-down in the bottom-up practices.